Swim Pace Calculator

 Does this work for open water swimming?

 Yes.
 Enter your GPS distance and total elapsed time.
-Open water pace is usually 5–15% slower than pool pace due to sighting, currents, and wetsuit drag.
+Open water pace is typically slower than pool pace because of sighting, currents, chop, and no wall push-offs, but the exact difference varies widely by conditions and swimmer.

 How accurate are the splits?